 Distance Formula Worksheets

-Stock up your library with this collection of free and printable distance formula worksheets that walk grade 8 and high school students through a variety of exercises that can be solved with the application and manipulation of the distance formula d = √ ((x2 - x1)2 + (y2 - y1)2), which is a derivative of the Pythagorean theorem.
-Kick-start your journey with measuring line segments drawn on Cartesian planes, move on to calculating the distance between two sets of coordinates, follow it up with finding the side lengths of geometrical shapes, figure out the missing coordinates, identify the types of triangles, and bolster your skills in applying the formula efficiently.
-Our pdf exercises are a great practice resource that come along with an answer key to facilitate easy evaluation.
+Stock up on our free, printable distance formula worksheets that walk grade 8 and high school students through exercises on the formula, d = √ ((x2 - x1)2 + (y2 - y1)2), which is a derivative of the Pythagorean theorem.
+Measure line segments on Cartesian planes, calculate the distance between two sets of coordinates, find the side lengths of shapes, figure out the missing coordinates, identify the types of triangles, and more, to bolster your skills in the distance formula.

 These distance formula worksheets are ideal for students in grade 8 and high school.

-With x or y coordinate of an endpoint being replaced with a variable, this pdf distance formula worksheet focuses on rearranging the formula to make the unknown variable the subject, and equate it with the given distance to find the missing coordinate.
+Rearrange the distance formula to make the unknown variable the subject, and equate it with the given distance to determine the missing coordinate in these worksheets.

-High school students are expected to calculate the length of each side of the triangle using the distance formula and prove if the coordinates of the vertices given as ordered pairs form an equilateral, scalene, isosceles or a right-angled triangle.
+Find the length of each side of the triangle using the distance formula and prove if the vertices form an equilateral, scalene, isosceles or a right-angled triangle.

-Be it triangles, quadrilaterals, polygons, or circles, our printable distance formula worksheets have them all for students to find the midpoint, and then use the coordinates to find the side length of each geometrical shape using relevant formulas.
+Be it triangles, polygons, or circles, our printable distance formula worksheets have them all for students to practice finding the midpoint and the side length of each shape.

-Plot the given coordinates on the Cartesian plane, sketch the shape by connecting the points and then calculate the length of each side by plugging the coordinates in the formula, add them to find the length of the boundary surrounding each shape.
+Plot the coordinates on the Cartesian plane, sketch the shape, calculate the length of each side with the formula, and find the perimeter in these worksheets.